tensorflow/swift/Usage.md

 Next, switch to the new toolchain.
 Open Xcode’s `Preferences`, navigate to `Components > Toolchains`, and select the installed Swift for TensorFlow toolchain.
 The name of the toolchain should start with "Swift for TensorFlow".

+For macOS Catalina, selecting `Verify Code Signature` by clicking engine button next to Swift for TensorFlow toolchain gives a code signature error.
+Although Swift for TensorFlow program will build successfully but this prevents the program from running in Xcode.
+To resolve this problem go to `Signing & Capabilities > Hardened Runtime` and checkmark `Disable Library Validation` under target setting of your project.
+You can add `Hardened Runtime` by clicking `+ Capability` under `Signing & Capabilities`.

 <p align="center">
   <img src="docs/images/Installation-XcodePreferences.png?raw=true" alt="Select toolchain in Xcode preferences."/>
 </p>